WandRui/SLatK_imple/README.md

 pip install -r requirements.txt
 ```

-#### ⚠️ Important
+#### ⚠️ Required: Set HOME Directory
+**This step is mandatory** for the export utility to work correctly.
 NNI will create experiment folders with experiment details under `your-home-directory/nni-experiments/`.
-To make this easier to manage, consider setting your home directory to current project directory by running:
+You must set your home directory to the current project directory before running experiments:

 ```bash
 export HOME=your-project-directory-path
 ```